 A poet's life and work in his own words.

-Heaney appeared regularly on radio and television to talk about himself and his work and to read his poetry.
-He first appeared on RTÉ on 'The Late Late Show' in the 1960s when he read 'Mid-Term Break', a recording which no longer exists.
-In the following years, Heaney presented a number of book and poetry programmes for the national broadcaster and was interviewed many times.
+Seamus Heaney appeared regularly on radio and television to talk about himself and his work and to read his poetry.
+He first appeared on RTÉ on 'The Late Late Show' in the 1960s and read 'Mid-Term Break', a recording which no longer exists.
+In the following years Seamus Heaney presented a number of book and poetry programmes for the national broadcaster and was interviewed many times.
 The archive material presented in this online exhibition draws on these recordings to take a look at Seamus Heaney in his own words, from his childhood in 1940s Derry through the different stages in a very full life.

 Heaney's death in 2013 was mourned throughout Ireland.
 The final section of the exhibition looks at what Heaney meant to the Irish people as well as to the literary community.